-Removal of discharge from the nose and eyes with a damp gauze soaked in saline solution will make your cat more comfortable.
-Discard immediately.
+Clear discharge from the nose and eyes with a damp gauze soaked in saline solution.

-If your cat has oral ulcers, soft food should be offered.
-As congested cats often can’t smell, which decreases their appetite, gently warming the food can help to stimulate the appetite.
-If the cat has become anorexic, force-feeding may be necessary.
+If your cat has oral ulcers, offer him soft food.
+As congested cats often can’t smell, warm the food to stimulate the appetite, if the cat has become anorexic, force-feeding may be necessary.

 Increasing humidity can be of assistance to the congested cat.

 Routine vaccination of your cat.
-It used to be recommended that cats receive the F3 or F4 vaccination (which covers three or four types of cat flu) annually, however, many veterinarians are now recommending a longer time frame between vaccinations, speak to your own veterinarian to discuss this issue.
 Vaccines can help to decrease the severity of the disease but haven’t been able to decrease its prevalence.
-The vaccine should be given to kittens at 8, 12 and 16 weeks of age.
+Give at 8, 12 and 16 weeks of age.

 Always wash your hands when handling cats, it is easy to transfer the virus on to other cats.

-It is recommended that new cats to the household be put in quarantine for one to two weeks prior to introducing him to household cats.
+Quarantine new cats for one to two weeks prior to introducing him to household cats.